romainmaubry/coursera/src/README.md

-run run.sh to compile and execute the code
+run run.sh to compile and execute the code.
 First a canny edge detection is performed on the original image.
 Then a Distance tranform algorithm is performed where the seeds are the white pixels obtained at the previous step.
 The original code is: